- Population genomics

 - Mechanisms of habitat adaptation and morphological evolution

-The unifying interest of the lab is to understand molecular mechanisms of evolution and adaptation.
+The unifying goal of the lab is to understand molecular mechanisms of evolution and adaptation.
 Most of our work currently focuses on Arabidopsis arenosa.
 This lovely relative of A. thaliana is an obligate outcrosser, tetraploid through most of its range, and widely distributed in Europe.
 There are three main areas we are interested in pursuing with this species: